AdobeDocs/express-add-ons-docs/src/pages/guides/distribute/public-dist.md

 You can also choose to view your submission details later from the add-on launchpad by clicking **Manage** again, and then selecting any existing listing.
 If it's in a *Draft* status, you can click the ellipsis button "..." and choose **edit** if you want to update the details.

-## Post-Submission
+## Post-Submission details and insights

 You can choose to revisit your submission details later if you need to update it, or if you want to download insights for your add-on.
 To do so, choose **Manage** from the add-on launchpad again, and then select your add-on listing.
 You will see the details and options available as shown in the example screenshot below.

 ![public listing details](./img/public_listing_details.png)

-The **Download insights** button will provide some analytics for your published add-ons in the form of a `.csv` file, named with the name of your add-on, followed by the `_public` or `_private` string depending on the listing type.
+The **Download insights** button will provide some analytics for your published add-ons in the form of a `.csv` file, named with the name of your add-on, and appended with `_public` or `_private` depending on the listing type (ie: `AmazingAddOn_public.csv`).
 The insights data available includes the number of installs, uninstalls and invocations of your add-on per week.
 An example `.csv` is shown below for reference:

 ![sample insights](./img/sample-insights.png)